Jemgoss/adventofcode/2020/Notes.md

 ## Day 2

 Using a RegEx to do the heavy lifting.
+Note precompiled pattern so it can be applied to data set more efficiently.
-Note the use of chaining comparison operators: `a <= b <= c`.
+Also note the use of chaining comparison operators: `a <= b <= c`.

 Part 2 uses an `xor` type comparison: `((a == c) != (b == c))`.